leleliu008/uppm/README.md

 ## influential environment variables

 *   **HOME**

-    this environment variables must be set.
+    this environment variable must be set.

+    this environment variable already have been set on most system, if not set or set a empty string, you should set it manully.

 *   **SSL_CERT_FILE**

-    ```
+    ```bash
     curl -LO https://curl.se/ca/cacert.pem
     export SSL_CERT_FILE="$PWD/cacert.pem"
     ```

-    In general, you don't need to set this environment variables, but, if you encounter the reporting `the SSL certificate is invalid`, trying to run above commands in your terminal will do the trick.
+    In general, you don't need to set this environment variable, but, if you encounter the reporting `the SSL certificate is invalid`, trying to run above commands in your terminal will do the trick.

 *   **URL_TRANSFORM**

-    ```
+    ```bash
     export URL_TRANSFORM=/path/of/url-transform
     ```

-    `url-transform` command would be invoked as `url-transform <URL>`
+    `/path/of/url-transform` command would be invoked as `/path/of/url-transform <URL>`

-    `url-transform` command must output a `<URL>`
+    `/path/of/url-transform` command must output a `<URL>`

-    following is a example of `url-transform` command implementation:
+    following is a example of `/path/of/url-transform` command implementation:

-    ```
+    ```bash
     #!/bin/sh

     case $1 in